aws-solutions/qnabot-on-aws/README.md

 ```shell
 npm run upload
 ```
-Will build all assets and upload to the S3 bootstrap bucket
+Will build all assets and upload to the S3 bootstrap bucket.
 ```shell
 npm run stack test/master up
 ```
-Will launch the Master templating creating all resources
+Will launch the Master templating creating all resources.

 ### Dev environment